-Scrub Typhus has been reported from Kerala and Himachal Pradesh.
+Scrub Typhus has been reported from Kerala, Himachal Pradesh, Mizoram, Tamil Nadu, and Maharashtra.

 Scrub Typhus, also known as Tsutsugamushi Disease, is caused by Orienta tsutsugamushi bacteria.
 It is a zoonosis (an animal disease that can spread to humans) primarily affecting rodents, rabbits, and marsupials.
 This rickettsial infection is transmitted to humans through the bite of infected Leptotombidium mite larvae (chiggers).
 The mites are found in grasslands, forests, bush areas, wood piles, gardens, and beaches.
 Scrub Typhus can also be transmitted through unscreened blood transfusions and unhygienic needles.
 It does not spread from person to person.